-The primary draw of money market accounts is that funds remain relatively liquid and easily transferable.
-Unlike the the restrictions found in a certificate of deposit (CD), for example, money market accounts are not considered “timed” savings products.
+The primary appeal of a money market account is that funds remain relatively liquid and easily transferable.
+Unlike the restrictions found in a certificate of deposit (CD), for example, money market accounts are not considered “timed” savings products.
 This flexibility enables depositors to easily make decisions about their money that they otherwise would be penalized for with a CD.

 Savers have the ability to withdraw funds or write checks for funds held in the account.
 While there are typically limitations as to the number of occurrences that may take place in any given month — usually anywhere from 3-6 times per month, for instance — the threat of incurring a severe penalty charge is minimal compared to other competing deposit accounts.

 Money market rates are also typically higher than savings account rates, giving depositors more incentive to save money.
 And should the financial institution experience a closure, customers with a money market are usually protected by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA), depending on the institution type.

 Thus far, money market accounts may seem like a no-brainer — they offer the convenience of allowing withdrawals, have an aggressive deposit rate which sends extra money straight into savers’ pockets and, at the end of the day, customers with an account balance of $250,000 or less are guaranteed their money back in the event of a bank failure.

 But with so many advantages on the table, there is an equal hardship associated with money markets.

 Money Market Disadvantages